envisioning/vocab/vocab/Learnability.md

 ---
 category: CORE, DATA
+generality:
+- 0.875
+- 0.87
+- 0.855
+- 0.84
+- 0.835
+- 0.83
+- 0.825
 slug: learnability
 summary: Capacity of an algorithm or model to effectively learn from data, often measured by how well it can generalize from training data to unseen data.
 title: Learnability
 ---